pblottiere/pyogctest/README.md

 #### HTML report

-By default the output format is 'prompt' but you can also the the `-f html` option to generate a HTML report.
+By default the output format is `prompt` but you can also the the `-f html` option to generate a HTML report.
 In this case, you can control the next
 parameters: